AkshataKulkarni899/Assignment/README.md

 # Assignment
+Questions
- write a program to point all perfect numbers between 1 to n find total occurrences of each digits using function Number to words
+ (1) write a program to point all perfect numbers between 1 to n (2) find total occurrences of each digits using function (3) Number to words